openhab/openhab-addons/bundles/org.openhab.voice.pipertts/README.md

 ## Supported platforms

-This add-on relies on native dependencies to work: piper-jni, piper, piper-phonetize, espeak, an the onnxruntime.
+The service relies on native dependencies which are distributed with-in the add-on: piper-jni, piper, piper-phonemize, espeak-ng, an the onnxruntime.

 It includes compatibility for the following platforms: